invariant0/EDKT/README.md

 pip install -r requirements.txt
 ```

+# Data

+The data and trained models used for result analysis will be updated here

 # Training stage

 The training for each DKT model with distinct setting can be run by following command line: